jekyll/minima/_posts/2020-07-14-freelance.md

 Give the client just a little bit more than you promised them.
 If you charged for a logo, throw in some business cards.
 If you're designing an app for a new startup, create some social media banners for them.
 Figure out what your client could use, and if it doesn't take too much effort, do it.
 This is also a good way to get referred to new clients-people tend to remember and appreciate things like this.

+#### Track your time

+Use a time-tracking app like [Toggl](https://toggl.com/) to track how much time you spend on projects.
+This helps you get better at estimating how much time tasks actually take you, and where your time is going.

 ### Once you have a few projects
 Freelancing in the long term